 Use an ad filter on your web browsers.

-Do not click on pop-up windows or other advertisements of questionable nature.
+Please don't click on pop-up windows or other advertisements of questionable nature.

 Always play safe and only update your web browser and plugins to the most recent version.